ppy/osu-wiki/wiki/Rules/Visual_content_considerations/en.md

 # Visual content considerations

-As per [community rule 5](/wiki/Rules#community-rules), all visual content (i.e. images, videos and links) uploaded to or made available from osu! must be appropriate for an all-ages game.
+As per [community rule 5](/wiki/Rules#community-rules), all visual content (i.e. images, videos and links) in osu! must be appropriate for an all-ages game.

 This includes: